jonathan081/achoo/README.md

 ## Week 2 10/9/2020
 ### Accomplishments:
-- Determined with research which databases to use.
+- Finished research on which databases to use.
 We feel SQL should be able to be used for all DBs as long as there is not a social media aspect.
-- Learned about the intracisies and regulations with using personal data.
+- Learned about the intricacies and regulations with using personal data.
-- Learned about the APIs from IOS and Android to use on mobile apps.
+- Learned about iOS and Android APIs for mobile applications.
 ### Failures:
-- We realized that making project around Tufts infrastructure wasn't viable due to time constraints and dealing with university administration.
+- Realized that making our project based on Tufts infrastructure is not viable due to time constraints and dealing with bureaucracy surrounding the university administration.
+This forced us to overhaul our design.
-- Didn't set up AWS stack because shifted project focus to strictly mobile.
+- Didn't set up AWS stack because of shifted project focus to a strictly mobile application.
-    - We will have to determine if AWS will be necessary for this.
+    - We will have to determine if AWS will even be necessary.
 ### Challenges:
 - Learning new primary language for apps (Swift for iOS/Java for Android).
 - Figuring out other use cases for the application.